Rakesh-Raju/customer_coupon_analysis/README.md

 Results:

-The project helped uncover valuable insights into customer behavior regarding coupon acceptance.
+This project helped uncover valuable insights into customer behavior regarding coupon acceptance.
 The visualizations offer a deeper understanding of the factors that influence whether customers accept or reject coupons.
 Additionally, I explored alternate situations to discover how certain factors may influence decision making.